OAI/OpenAPI-Specification/versions/2.0.md

 #### Definitions Object <a name="definitionsObject"/>

-An object to hold data types that can be consumed and producd by operations.
+An object to hold data types that can be consumed and produced by operations.
 These data types can be primitives, arrays or models.

 ##### Patterned Fields